hniksic/corocc/README.md

 ## License

-`subprocess` is distributed under the terms of the MIT license, see [LICENSE-MIT](LICENSE-MIT) for details.
+`corocc` is distributed under the terms of the MIT license, see [LICENSE-MIT](LICENSE-MIT) for details.
 Contributing changes is assumed to signal agreement with these licensing terms.